rlucente-se-jboss/AccumuloWithTeiid/README.md

 This user has both the user and the odata roles so the odata server features of Teiid can be used to confirm that everything is working properly.
-To do this, open Firefox and browse to the URLs:
+To do this, browse to the URLs:

     http://localhost:8080/babynames/file.babies?$format=json
     http://localhost:8080/babynames/accumulo.babies?$format=json